-When the linked TIBDatabase connected property is set to "true", TIBLocalDBSupport generates the DatabaseName (as described above) and then if it does not correspond to an existing file, TIBLocalDBSupport uses the Firebird Services API to create the database file from an "empty database" archive in gbak format.
-In practice, the archive can contain both the database metadata and initial table data.
+When the linked TIBDatabase connected property is set to "true", TIBLocalDBSupport generates the DatabaseName (as described above) and then if it does not correspond to an existing file, TIBLocalDBSupport uses the Firebird Services API to create the database file from an "empty database" archive in gbak format., or an SQL Script In practice, the archive can contain both the database metadata and initial table data.
+An SQL Script may also contain data inline compatible with TIBXScript (see 7.1)

 The "empty database" archive is given by the TIBLocalDBSupport.
 EmptyDBArchive property.
-This should be a filename (usually with the .gbk extension) and may include an optional path.
+This should be a filename (with the .gbk extension or .sql extension) and may include an optional path.
 Relative paths are interpreted as relative to the shared data directory.

-The Services API (see 10.4) is then used to create the initial database from this archive.
+For a gbak archive, the Services API (see 10.4) is then used to create the initial database from this archive.
+The IBXScript component is used to create a database from an SQL Script.
 An error is raised if the archive is not present.